Heapy/awesome-kotlin/README.md

 ## <a name="android"></a>Android <sup>[Back ⇈](#android-category)</sup>
 ### <a name="android-libraries"></a>Libraries <sup>[Back ⇈](#android-libraries-subcategory)</sup>
-* [adrielcafe/KBus](https://github.com/adrielcafe/KBus) - Dead simple EventBus for Android made with Kotlin and RxJava 2
 * [Jintin/MixAdapter](https://github.com/Jintin/MixAdapter) - Compose multiple Adapter for RecyclerView in Android.
+* [yundom/RxVan](https://github.com/yundom/RxVan) - A lightweight event bus written in Kotlin and RxJava.
 * [duanhong169/DrawableToolbox](https://github.com/duanhong169/DrawableToolbox) - The missing drawable toolbox for Android.
 * [adrielcafe/AndroidCoroutineScopes](https://github.com/adrielcafe/AndroidCoroutineScopes) - This lib implements the most common CoroutineScopes used in Android apps.
 * [WindSekirun/RxSocialLogin](https://github.com/WindSekirun/RxSocialLogin) - This Android library is a library that provides social login for 15 platforms powered by RxJava2, Kotlin and Firebase Authentication.